Turkish high-speed YHT train

 small bullet point Ankara - Izmir

-small bullet point Ankara - Denizli (Pamukkale)
+small bullet point Ankara - Denizli & Pamukkale

-small bullet point Ankara - Konya, Karaman, Alanya, Antalya
+small bullet point Ankara - Konya

 small bullet point Ankara - Adana